Tyler Stephenson Player Props: Reds vs. Giants

 Tyler Stephenson At The Plate

-- Stephenson has 14 doubles, a triple, seven home runs and 36 walks while batting .252.
+- Stephenson is hitting .252 with 14 doubles, a triple, seven home runs and 36 walks.

-- In 61.8% of his 89 games this season, Stephenson has picked up at least one hit.
-He's also had 21 multi-hit games.

-- Stephenson has picked up an RBI in 33.7% of his games this year, with more than one RBI in 7.9% of his games.
+- Stephenson has driven home a run in 30 games this year (33.3%), including more than one RBI in 7.8% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.